Terms and Conditions

 2.2 No variation to these Conditions shall be binding unless previously agreed in writing between the authorised representatives of the Customer and the Company’s CEO/Board.

-2.3 Any typographical, clerical or other error or omission in any sales literature, quotation, price list, acceptance of offer, invoice or other document or information issued by the Company shall be subject to correction without any liability on the part of the Company.
+2.3 Any typographical, clerical or other error or omission in any sales literature, quotation, acceptance of offer, invoice or other document or information issued by the Company shall be subject to correction without any liability on the part of the Company.